brb-dev/HipSter/README.md

 - `fvm flutter build ipa --release --split-debug-info --obfuscate --flavor dev -t lib/main_dev.dart`
 - `fvm flutter build ipa --release --split-debug-info --obfuscate --flavor prod -t lib/main_prod.dart`

+- I used to deliver ipa files with my client's apple account, today I noticed that my own apple account has no ios device connected and I do not have any real IoS device, so was not able to create IoS build, please change the team and run the command, this should generate the IoS build.

 #### Android

 - `fvm flutter build apk --release --split-debug-info --obfuscate --flavor dev -t lib/main_dev.dart`
-- `fvm flutter build appbundle --release --split-debug-info --obfuscate --flavor prod -t lib/main_prod.dart`
+- `fvm flutter build apk --release --split-debug-info --obfuscate --flavor prod -t lib/main_prod.dart`

+** Note, in place of apk, you should use appbundle for google realease

 ## Before submit PR, please run